Do I need to declare my account?

 How to calculate and declare my cryptocurrency capital gains?

-In order to allow you to make your cryptocurrency tax return with peace of mind, we invite you to use our partner Waltio - the #1 tax assistant in France and Belgium.
+In order to allow you to make your cryptocurrency tax return with peace of mind, we invite you to use our partner Waltio - the #1 tax assistant in France.

 Please follow the instructions below to automatically calculate and declare your cryptocurrency capital gains safely: